 Training the Chest

 There are two types of exercises that you can perform for the best chest workouts for definition.
 These are the presses and the flys.
-The presses for example are the bench presses with the use of the barbell and the use of dumbbells.
+The presses for example are the bench presses with the use of the barbell (w/ weight plates) or the use of dumbbells.
 Flys on the other hand can only be performed with dumbbells which targets the inner parts of the chest.

-Flat Bench Press (May start with a warm up set of 12 to 15 reps with moderate weight for two sets).
+Flat Bench Press Warm-Up (May start with a Warm-Up set of 12 to 15 reps with moderate weight for two sets).

-The Bench Press 8 to 10 reps for 4 to 5 sets
+The Flat Bench Press 8 to 10 reps for 4 to 5 sets

 Inclined Bench press 8 to 10 reps for 4 to 5 sets